-Love her or hate her, the Messenger statue has become a familiar Plymouth landmark, welcoming thousands of people into the theatre every year.
+Love her or hate her, Messenger has become a familiar Plymouth landmark, welcoming thousands of people into the theatre every year.

-Today, we are celebrating four years since this incredible cast bronze sculpture, the UK’s largest in fact, was lowered onto her home on Royal Parade.
+Today, we’re celebrating six years since this incredible cast bronze sculpture, the UK’s largest in fact, was lowered onto her home on Royal Parade.

-Created by Cornish-born artist Joseph Hillier, Messenger was inspired by a character from Frantic Assembly’s award-winning interpretation of Othello, which was first performed at TRP in 2008.
-TRP and Frantic Assembly have a long history of co-producing work together.
+Created by Cornish-born artist Joseph Hillier, Messenger was inspired by a character from Frantic Assembly’s award-winning interpretation of Othello, which was first performed at the theatre in 2008.

 Here’s a timeline of events which led up to Messenger’s installation in March 2019: